Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - We are trying to integrate information about blood flow with information about the behavior of populations of neurons.
 And then we are trying to understand how individual neurons contribute to the behavior of neural populations.
 - It’s hypothesized that the neural activity correlated with the BOLD contrast is a function of the firing rates of populations of neurons.
 - Specifically, the function is a linear relationship where each increase in the BOLD contrast is an index of higher neural firing activity.
-- However, neurons so more than just firing as firing only occurs when the internal voltage passes a threshold.
+- However, neurons do more than just fire as firing only occurs when the internal voltage passes a threshold.
 Neurons are selective.
 - This means that there can be plenty of activity in a neuron even when the neuron doesn’t fire.
 - What role do signals that don’t surpass the threshold potential play in cognition?
 - Does BOLD measure the input or output of neurons?